Ubba: Hagiographic association with Edmund

 The earliest source to make specific note of Ubba is Passio sancti Eadmundi, which includes him in its account of the downfall of Edmund, King of East Anglia (died 869).
-Almost nothing is known of this king's career, and all that remains of his reign are a few coins.
+Almost nothing is known of this king's career, and all that remain of his reign are a few coins.
 The first contemporary documentary source to cast any light upon his reign is the Anglo-Saxon Chronicle.
 According to this account, the Great Army invaded East Anglia in the autumn of 869, before setting up winter quarters at Thetford.
 The chronicle relates that the kingdom was conquered and Edmund was amongst the slain.

-Although the specific wording employed by most versions of the chronicle suggests that Edmund was killed in battle, and Vita Alfredi certainly states as much—with neither source making note of a martyrdom ordeal—later hagiographical accounts portray the king in an idealised light, and depict his death in the context of a peace-loving Christian monarch, who willingly suffered martyrdom after refusing to shed blood in defence of himself.
+Although the specific wording employed by most versions of the chronicle suggests that Edmund was killed in battle, and Vita Alfredi certainly states as much — with neither source making note of a martyrdom ordeal — later hagiographical accounts portray the king in an idealised light, and depict his death in the context of a peace-loving Christian monarch, who willingly suffered martyrdom after refusing to shed blood in defence of himself.